 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the Teacher. - Students must check all of the personal safety equipment prior to use for any defects. - Correctly fitting and Transport Canada approved personal flotation device (P.F.D.)/lifejackets, with whistle attached, must be worn, properly done up at all times on or near the water (for example, while rigging on the docks).
+Students must be encouraged to report equipment problems to the Teacher. - Correctly fitting and Transport Canada-approved personal flotation devices (P.F.D.)/lifejackets, with whistle attached, must be worn and properly secured at all times when approaching and while on the water.